uwplse/verdi-raft/README.md

 If the Raft implementation and its proofs have been compiled, all the files necessary to run `vard` on real hardware are in `extraction/vard`.
-It then suffices to run `make` in that directory to compile the extracted code, link it against the Verdi shim and some `vard`-specific serialization/debugging code, and produce the `vard.native` binary.
+It then suffices to run `make` in that directory to compile the extracted OCaml code, link it against the Verdi shim and some `vard`-specific serialization/debugging code, and produce the `vard.native` binary.
 Alternatively, `make vard-quick` in the root directory produces the same result, but without compiling the Raft proofs.